DuncanCragg/OnexOS/README.md

 # OnexOS

-OnexOS has an Android app (called LinkCraft) that represents an approach to building an open virtual world based around links.
-But no Web; no VR (at first); no Blockchains.
+OnexOS has an Android app (called LinkCraft) that represents an approach to building a virtual world based around links.

 See this description of the first release of the [LinkCraft app](README-App.md).